What Are the Best CRMs for Consultants? (And Which One to Avoid)

 2. You choose a CRM and possibly even start implementing it, but you don’t use it.
 It becomes another of the good intentions that never made a meaningful difference in your business results.

-In today’s article, I want to help you make a decision about which CRM is right for your consulting business.
+In this article, I want to help you make a decision about which CRM is right for your consulting business.
 After you’ve implemented the CRM you select, you can turn your focus to becoming consistent with following through on your business development goals.

 A CRM can help your independent consulting business grow by systematizing your consulting lead generation and consulting sales processes.
 When your sales processes are systematized, it’s more likely you’ll take consistent action and reap the benefits of this consistency in the form of a larger, more robust pipeline of consulting clients.
-A CRM will prompt you to take small, consistent actions to build and nurture your network and audience of potential consulting clients, referrers, and collaborators so you stay top of mind, uncover consulting opportunities, and maintain a consistent pipeline of consulting leads.

 CRM evaluation criteria: What makes a CRM good for consultants?

-Your next questions are likely: "How can I choose the right CRM for my consulting business?", and "How do I evaluate CRM software for my consulting business?"
+Your next questions are likely: "How can I choose the right CRM for my consulting business?" and "How do I evaluate CRM software for my consulting business?"

 1. Ease of use